 Given that the two dynamical models approached in this work differ so significantly at the level of the reference frame under which they are established, it makes sense to briefly go over how one may transform relevant quantities between the barycentric synodic reference frame of the CR3BP and the J2000 inertial reference frame considered in the HFEM.
-This will prove extremely relevant for the purposes of constructing the initial guess for the trajectory design algorithms.
+This is crucial for the purposes of constructing the initial guess for the trajectory design algorithms.
 For the sake of consistency, assume that all quantities presented in this section have been scaled by the CR3BP characteristic length, time, and linear velocity factors --- the latter of which may be directly inferred from the former two.

-To discern between quantities expressed in the J2000 inertial reference frame, centered at the Earth, and the synodic reference frame of the CR3BP, centered at the Earth-Moon barycenter, we can use the prescript notations $J$ and $C$, respectively.
+To discern between quantities expressed in the J2000 inertial reference frame, centered at the Earth, and the synodic reference frame of the CR3BP, centered at the Earth--Moon barycenter, we may use the prescript notations $J$ and $C$, respectively.
 Then, the coordinate transformation from the barycentric synodic frame to the J2000 inertial frame may be described, at each instant, by

-where $d_\text{HFEM}$ and $d_\text{CR3BP}$ denote the distance between the Earth and Moon in the HFEM and CR3BP dynamics, respectively, $\mathbf{R}$ is the rotation matrix between the two reference frames, and $\prescript{J}{}{\mathbf{r}}_{b}$ is the position of the Earth-Moon barycenter relative to Earth.
-The term $d_\text{HFEM}/d_\text{CR3BP}$ accounts for the varying distance between the Earth and Moon, which is not reflected in the simpler CR3BP dynamics, since $d_\text{CR3BP}$ is a fixed value (equal to one, using the scaling previously mentioned).
+where $d_\text{HFEM}$ and $d_\text{CR3BP}$ denote the distance between the Earth and Moon in the HFEM and CR3BP dynamics, respectively, $\mathbf{R}$ is the rotation matrix between the two reference frames, and $\prescript{J}{}{\mathbf{r}}_{b}$ is the position of the Earth--Moon barycenter relative to Earth.
+The multiplicative factor $d_\text{HFEM}/d_\text{CR3BP}$ accounts for the varying distance between the Earth and Moon, which is not reflected in the simpler CR3BP dynamics, since $d_\text{CR3BP}$ is a fixed value (equal to one, using the scaling previously mentioned).
 The position of the barycenter in the J2000 frame, $\prescript{J}{}{\mathbf{r}}_{b}$, is given by

 where $\mu_E$ and $\mu_M$ are the gravitational parameters of the Earth and Moon, respectively, and $\prescript{J}{}{\mathbf{r}}_{M}$ is the position of the Moon relative to Earth.
 Finally, the rotation matrix $\mathbf{R}$ can be promptly determined, at each instant, through a series of simple computations involving the normalized base directions of the CR3BP synodic reference frame, as measured from the J2000 inertial frame.
 Following the exposition detailed in Section~\ref{sec:CR3BP}, these may be established as